 YouTube TV supports Android, iOS, Apple TV, Fire TV, Chromecast, and more.
 The YouTube TV app has also returned to Roku devices after settling a dispute between the two companies.
 Be sure to check out our review of YouTube TV for more information.
 You can sign up for their free trial.

 Watch on fuboTV

 FuboTV offers NBC in numerous US cities allowing you to watch episodes of Chicago Med, Chicago Fire, and Chicago P.D every week when they air.
-You can check out a free trial for FuboTV here.
-Fubo TV supports the following streaming devices:
+You can check out FuboTV here.
+A subscription to FuboTV includes the following features: